marcelodebittencourt/SQL_Testing_QADatabase/README.md

 * MySQL Community Server >= 8.0.22
 * MySQL Workbench >= 8.0.22 (explicitly verify that it is checked to be installed in the MySQL Community Server installation options).

+### How to run MySQL Community Server via Docker

+This command will create the MySQL image and a container with MySQL running at 3366 TCP port.
+The password is defined inside the docker-compose.yml file.
+You can change the password in the script before run the command.

+1. Docker needs to be running

+2. Run the command:

+docker-compose up

 ## Preparing the repository

 Open and run the following scripts on MySQL Workbench SQL editor: